An Ordered Assembly of Filled Nanoscale Tubules of Europium Seleno-Silicate in the Crystal Structure of a Quaternary Compound

-A. Choudhury and P. K. Dorhout, "An Ordered Assembly of Filled Nanoscale Tubules of Europium Seleno-silicate in the Crystal Structure of a Quaternary Compound," Journal of the American Chemical Society, American Chemical Society (ACS), Jan 2007.
+A. Choudhury and P. K. Dorhout, "An Ordered Assembly of Filled Nanoscale Tubules of Europium Seleno-Silicate in the Crystal Structure of a Quaternary Compound," Journal of the American Chemical Society, vol. 129, no. 30, pp. 9270-9271, American Chemical Society (ACS), Aug 2007.

 Article - Journal